MathieuNls/bianca/bianca.md

 In a per commit basis, BIANCA proposed 101,462 fixes for the  13,899 true positives _risky commits_ (7.3 per commit).
 Out of the 101,462 proposed fixes, 78.67% are above our $\alpha$=35% threshold.

-In other words, BIANCA is able to detect _risky_ commits with  90.75% precision, 37.15% recall, and proposes fixes that contain, in average, 40-44% of the actual code needed to transform the _risky_ commit into a _healthy_ one.
+In other words, BIANCA is able to detect _risky_ commits with  90.75% precision, 37.15% recall, and proposes fixes that contain, in average, 40-44% of the actual code needed to transform the _risky_ commit into a _non-risky_ one.
 It is still too early to claim whether BIANCA's recommendations can be useful to developers.
 For this, we need to conduct user study.